 • Intermediate car hire with Fully Inclusive insurance

-• A personalised Canada Roadbook, containing essential travel information
+• A personalised digital Roadbook, containing essential travel information

 Treat yourself and upgrade your flight or other holiday components